apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Puerto Ricans in must-win state say Trump rally joke won’t be forgotten**
+**Death from Ebola-like virus reported in Iowa after travel to West Africa**

-You can read more about it [here](https://www.bbc.com/news/articles/cgj7689v757o).
+You can read more about it [here](https://www.washingtonpost.com/health/2024/10/28/lassa-fever-ebola-iowa/).

 ## Requirements
 - Python 3.8